 - Testosterone treatments or vitamin E and folic acid supplements can increase the risk.

 - A diet high in dairy foods and calcium may cause a small increase in the risk.

 “Prostate cancer is very treatable, very curable when found early,” Stefaniak says.
-“If prostate cancer is found early, the potential for cure is very high, a 90, 95 percent chance of you being cured if it’s caught in an early stage.”
+“If prostate cancer is found early, the potential for cure is very high, a 90, 95 percent chance of you being cured.”

 The best way to be proactive about prostate health is to talk to your doctor about your risk factors, if any, and discuss whether you need screening tests.

 The most common test is a prostate specific antigen (PSA) test, which measures the levels of PSA in the blood.
 PSA is a substance made by the prostate.
 Higher levels of PSA may suggest a prostate problem.
 An abnormal PSA test may be followed by a biopsy to diagnose prostate cancer.